lblod/frontend-embeddable-notule-editor/README.md

 * **ministerieel besluit** [words to search for]
 * **genummerd besluit** [words to search for]

-After writting this a little card will appear on the right that you can expand to the big modal.
+After writing this a little card will appear on the right which you can expand to the big modal.

 ![citation plugin](https://imgur.com/oerd9rV.png)